 - MYTH: You and your family need to be well off to afford university.
 FACT: Student finance is available to cover tuition fees and maintenance support for students from all financial backgrounds.
 They will assess your household income to decide how much support you receive - you may be entitled to more support than you think!

 - MYTH: A student loan could affect your finances in the future.FACT: A student loan DOES NOT impact your future finances or credit score in the same way a bank loan or credit card will.
 You will have to disclose any remaining finance, but this will not impact your ability to apply for a mortgage or loan

 - MYTH: All University tuition fees are the same.
 FACT: The maximum amount a university can charge for tuition is £9,250 - some universities have lower fees.
 It’s important to research details like this when it comes to submitting your student finance application.

 - MYTH: You’ll have to start paying it back as soon as you finish.
 FACT: You don’t start paying back your student loan until you meet the income threshold.
-This is currently £26,575.
+This is currently £27,295 for 2022 applicants and for 2023 applicants it is £25,000.
 If you earn less than this when you graduate, you won’t be making repayments!

 - MYTH: The more you borrow, the more you have to pay back.
 FACT: Student loan repayments are not calculated in the same way as bank loan repayments.
 Think of it more like a kind of tax.
 No matter how much you borrow, if you meet the income threshold, you will only pay the equivalent of 9% of your salary.
 As your salary increases, your payments will increase.
-If you have not paid off your student loans within 30 years after graduating it will be wiped.
+If you have not paid off your student loans within 40 years (for 2023 applicants, 30 years for 2022 applicants) after graduating it will be wiped.